SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

     for more robust fitting over basic Newton methods, though potentially with a cost.
   - `SimpleDFSane()`: A low-overhead implementation of the df-sane method for solving large-scale nonlinear systems of equations.
+  - `SimpleHalley()`: A low-overhead implementation of the Halley method.
+This is a higher order method and thus can converge faster to low tolerances than a Newton method.
+Requires higher order derivatives, so best used when automatic differentiation is available.

 !!! note